nikodallanoce/DataMiningProject/README.md

 the data for managing possible problems identified that can make the prediction hard.
 Note that the evaluation should be performed on both training and test set.

+### Task 4: Address one of the two tasks (32 POINTS - Optional)
+__Task 4.1: Time series analysis__
+Consider the dataset of time series CityGlobalTemperature2000-2009.csv containing for 100 cities the temperature measurements (mean and standard deviation over a month).
+The goal of the task is to find groups of similar cities with respect to the temperature trends.

+__Task 4.2: Explanation Analysis__
+Consider the non-interpretable models used in Task 3 (eg. SVM, ensemble methods, etc) and study the global explanation with SHAP and the local explanation with LIME and SHAP.
+Use the evaluation metrics presented during the XAI Laboratory (for using LORE, you can download the library at the link: https://github.com/rinziv/XAI_lib_HAI-net_Tutorial and follow the instructions contained in the notebook presented during the XAI Laboratory).